povilasb/style-guides/cpp.rst

 Classes, enums
 --------------

-They start with a capital letter but any additional word is separated with an unserscore.
-Underscore_based_classes simply read easier than CamelCaseClassNames.
-And the first capital letter lets easier distinguish between standard c++, Boost and your project specific classes.
+Their names consist of all lower case letters and words are separated with an unserscore. underscore_based_classes simply read easier than CamelCaseClassNames.

 ::

-	class Http_server {
+	class http_server {
 	...
 	};

-	enum Http_methods {
+	enum http_methods {
 	...
 	};